MelSumner/a11y-automation/violations/content-identification-shape-location.md

 ---

 ## Point of Failure

-Content should not be identified only through its shape or location.
+Content should not be identified only through its shape or location (e.g., "the button on the bottom right", or "the round button")

 ## Automation

 ### Linting

 Potentially automatable but in a limited fashion.
+It could be a little tricky, but perhaps a dictionary of shape and location phrases could be created, and strings of text could be compared against that dictionary.

 ### Testing

 Potentially automatable but in a limited fashion.

 ### Developer Authored Test

-Developers should ensure that their code does not violate this rule, and write a test that prevents regressions in code if it is later changed.
+Developers should educate themselves about this rule, and avoid it while creating code.

 ### Manual Test

 Review page and ensure the point of failure does not exist, inspecting the DOM where required.